iris-hep/func_adl/docs/xAOD/getting_setup.md

 ```

-A note about this function is that we are using the `servicex_analysis_utils.to_awk` function to convert the files returned from ServiceX into an Awkward Array.
+This example uses the to_awk() function from `servicex_analysis_utils.to_awk`.
+This takes the list of files that are from ServiceX and returns an awkward array.